Updated : 05/10/2017

-When you make a purchase, you have to be clearly informed about the total price of the goods or services inclusive of all taxes and additional charges.
+When you buy something, you have to be clearly informed about the total price of the goods or services including all taxes and additional charges.

-For online purchases, you should explicitly acknowledge, for example by pressing a button, that you are aware that placing an order implies an obligation to pay.
+For online purchases, you should explicitly acknowledge - for example by pressing a button - that you are aware that placing your order implies an obligation to pay.

 If a trader wishes to charge you extra for using a specific means of payment, such as a credit card, then the fee cannot be higher than what it actually costs the trader to process your payment.
 In some countries such charges may be banned altogether.

 You must give your consent to any additional payment requested by the trader, for example express delivery, gift wrapping or travel insurance.

-A trader is not permitted to charge you for these services unless you explicitly opted for them.
-Using a pre-ticked box on the trader's website does not constitute such consent and you would be entitled to reimbursement of any payment which has been collected in such a way.
+A trader is not allowed to charge you for these services unless you explicitly opted for them.
+Using a pre-ticked box on the trader's website does not constitute such consent, so you would be entitled to reimbursement of any payment which has been collected in that way.

 As EU rules oblige traders to display correct and complete pricing information before a customer makes a purchase online, Ewa reported this matter to both the company and the Polish authorities.
 After intervention by the authorities, she was refunded the difference.

-Bart, from the Netherlands, visits his friend in Germany and goes to a swimming pool.
-He is charged a higher price than local residents, and wonders if this is unlawful price discrimination.
+Bart, from the Netherlands, visited his friend in Germany and went to a swimming pool.
+He was charged a higher price than local residents, and wondered if this is unlawful price discrimination.

 In this case, the price difference is justified.
 The swimming pool is run by the local authority and financed by local taxes, so local residents have already contributed to the running of the pool and therefore enjoy a lower entry price.